Mold Remediation Guide: Mold Is a Real Threat

 When choosing a laboratory, make sure to use one that’s accredited by the American Industrial Hygiene Association.
 Other factors to consider include convenience, cost and turn-around time.
-Most inspectors pass their lab costs on to the customer, and your customers will notice if you aim to give them the best deal.
+Most inspectors pass their lab costs on to the customer, and your customers will notice if you aim to give them the deal.
 As a mold remediation professional, it would be beneficial for you to refer to and stay updated on AIHA and ACGIH standards for specific methods for sampling and assess testing labs accordingly.

 Mycotoxin in Mold